salexandert/Gainz/README.md

 Video Walkthrough and Intro https://youtu.be/g_02xOu1F7M

 download the compiled version for Windows and Mac here https://drive.google.com/drive/folders/1YLyRRWitJ1pHVVMHnspB783Pq52DWUnC?usp=share_link
+Compiled versions especially for MAC may be behind versions a bit.

 or compile it yourself with pyinstaller